pepperize/cdk-organizations/README.md

 ### Delegated Administrator

-A compatible AWS service can register an AWS member account in the organization as an administrator for the organization's accounts in that service, using `delegateAdministrator` on your account:
+A compatible AWS service (trusted service) can register an AWS member account in the organization as an administrator in the organization on your behalf.
+To enable an AWS account as administrator of that trusted  in your organization call `delegateAdministrator` on your account:

 ```typescript
 const account = new Account(stack, "Account", {